UIUC-ECE374B/su25/exams.md

 **Exam drop replaces conflict exams.** As per the grading policy, we have included one more exam than normal so that students can drop one exam grade each semester.
 This exam drop has the same purpose as the HW drop - to give students a buffer for those times when life gets in the way.
 Should you get sick or maybe have a moment of panic during one of the exams, you now have a drop so that one grade won't sink you.

-One critique of this policy is what if you missed two exams.
+One critique of this policy is "what if you missed two exams?"
 I have taught this course more than 6+ times and I have yet to meet someone that missed two exams but had mastered the material.
-In the past 3 years that I have taught the course, every case of a student missing 2+ exams is accompanied with the student performing in the bottom 10 percentile of the exams they did take.
-This makes sense whe you think about it because missing two exams is indicative iof being absent for the majority of the semester which would in turn mean that the material was probably not mastered.
+In the past three years that I have taught the course, every case of a student missing two or more exams is accompanied by the student performing in the bottom 10% of the exams they did take.
+This makes sense when you think about.
+Missing two exams is indicative of being absent for the majority of the semester which would in turn mean that the material was probably not mastered.

-But i will make a deal with anyone that is still worried about this.
+However, I will make a deal with anyone that is still worried about this.
 If you miss two exams due to a *documented* emergency but score in the top 20th percentile on the other two exams, I will substitute the lower completed exam grade for one of the missed exams.
-Note that you must have documentation of the emergency circumstances that required you to miss the two exams.
+Note: you must have documentation of the emergency circumstances that required you to miss the two exams.
 You can email me about the specific requirements for this documentation.

 #### Cheatsheet